thediveo/lxkns/docs/introduction.md

 ![lxkns logo](_images/lxkns-gophers.jpeg ':size=150')

-**lxkns** discovers Linux-kernel namespaces as well as mount points in mount namespaces and relates them to containers, where possible.
+**lxkns** discovers Linux-kernel namespaces as well as mount points in mount namespaces.
+It then relates them to containers, where possible.
 In every nook and cranny of your Linux hosts.

 Discovery can be operated as a stand-alone REST service or integrated into system diagnosis tools that need an unobstructed view on Linux-kernel